gabeboileau/water-mango/README.md

 - There is currently no timer/service in place for indicating when a plant has not been watered for 6 hours.
 - The front end receives update events from the backend for individual plants, but we're still updating the entire list.
 (This could be inefficient with large amounts of data)
 - The GUI is _very_ programmer art.. many appologize.
+- Stopping the watering process is withing a `1 second` interval.
+So stopping the process isin't exactly in realtime.
+There is a slight delay depending how you time it.
+This works fine in most cases.
+-